Efinix-Inc/tinyml/tools/tinyml_generator/README.md

 ## Parameters

 `AXI_DW` - AXI data width which is based on memory interface connected.
-Default is 128-bit (targeted for Ti60 design).
+Default is 128-bit (targeted for Ti60 design.
+Use 512-bit for Ti180 design).

 `CONV_DEPTH_MODE` - Option to accelerate convolution and depthwise convolution layer on hardware.
 Supports Standard and Lite mode.